-Exanthema" (from gr. exantheo I bloom) refers to a group of infectious and non-infectious, inflammatory, temporary "skin rashes".
-Exanthema is characterized by a dynamic, often intermittent course (either one or several episodes).
-They are generalized or spread over larger areas, usually symmetrical ( rubella, measles), less often asymmetrical (e.g. exanthema, unilateral laterothoracic in childhood).
-Exanthema is composed of different types of efflorescence (urticae, papules, vesicles, pustules).
-The dominating type is taken into account in the name for a more detailed clinical description: urticarial exanthema, macular exanthema, pustular exanthema, etc. If the course of an exanthema is characterised by multiple attacks, a "colourful" clinical aspect with different types of efflorescence may occur (example: varicella exanthema).
+Exanthem" (from Gr. exantheo I blossom) refers to a group of infectious and non-infectious, inflammatory, temporary "skin rashes".
+Exanthemas are characterized by a dynamic, relapsing course (either one episode or several episodes).
+They appear generalized or disseminated over larger areas, usually symmetrical ( rubella, measles), rarely asymmetrical distribution (example: exanthema, unilateral laterothoracic in childhood).
+Exanthema is composed of different types of efflorescences (urticae, papules, vesicles, pustules).
+The dominant type is considered in a more detailed clinical description in the name: urticarial exanthema, macular exanthema, pustular exanthema and so on.
+If an exanthema course is characterized by multiple episodes, a "colorful" clinical aspect with different efflorescence types may occur (example: varicella exanthema).

 ClassificationThis section has been translated automatically.

 - Viral exanthema - normal immunocompetence (see also viral exanthema):